JKGiih/falling-old-ladies/README.md

 # falling-old-ladies
-Falling Old Ladies is a LÖVE game made for the 2015 Public Domain Jam.
-It is still a work in progress.
+Falling Old Ladies is a LÖVE game inspired by the story of the same name by Daniil Kharms.